infinityworks/101-Sessions/sessions/Snowflake-100/101/05-querying-data/README.md

 Snowflake can query JSON and other semi-structured data from within a VARIANT column too:

-    SELECT RAW_DATA:"basket" FROM RAW_DATA.SALES.TRANSACTIONS
+    SELECT RAW_DATA:"PRODUCTS_VIEWED" FROM RAW_DATA.SALES.TRANSACTIONS

-You can use a colon to traverse the keys in the JSON to get to the required element, in this case `"basket"`.
+You can use a colon to traverse the keys in the JSON to get to the required element, in this case `"PRODUCTS_VIEWED"`.

->**Note:** `basket` is lowercase and so we must quote this key when querying.

 ## Unpacking lists and arrays in data